Paramedic Training in Louisville, KY with School Descriptions

-Aspiring paramedics can look to a couple of schools that are within 50 minutes of downtown Louisville, Kentucky.
-This article explores the classroom and clinical components of training programs offered at two colleges.
+Aspiring paramedics can look to a school that is located within the vicinity of downtown Louisville, Kentucky.
+This article explores the classroom and clinical components of training programs offered at this community college.
 It also includes a table of school statistics that offers details on tuition, financial aid, student retention and more.
-Information on a third area institution is provided as well.

 - Jefferson Community and Technical College is located in Louisville's downtown area and has a certificate program that offers state-approved paramedic education and training.

 Here's a table that contains facts on costs, enrollment numbers, graduation rates and much more to help you make an informed education decision.

 |Percent of First-Year Students Receiving Financial Aid (2013-2014)||91%*|

 |Acceptance Rate||N/A - Open enrollment|

 |Retention Rate (2013-2014)||51% for full-time students; 40% for part-time students*|